sammy-hutch/dungeon-crawler/README.md

 - camera doesn't snap to player when entering new level
 - hide enemies in fog
 - should the player act first? how to handle player as a special entity? should it have its own type?
+- equipped items are unequipped when navigating between levels

 ## short-term tasks
 - persist state of objects in level save file (open doors currently default to being closed)